Sparse graphs are not flammable

 \begin{theorem}[\cite{planar}] Assume 4 firefighters are given at the first step, and then 3 at each subsequent step.
 Then the firefighters have a strategy so that every planar graph has surviving rate at least $1/2712$. \end{theorem}

+They conjectured that the proof of this theorem could be modified to prove that for some $\eps > 0$, every planar graph $G$ satisfies $\rho_3(G) > \eps$.
+This was recently shown in~\cite{Gordinowicz}.
+In fact, slightly stronger result was proved.

+\begin{theorem}[\cite{Gordinowicz}] Assume 3 firefighters are given at the first step, and then 2 at each subsequent step.
+Then the firefighters have a strategy so that every planar graph has surviving rate at least $2/21$. \end{theorem}

-Let us mention that they conjecture that the proof of this theorem could be modified to prove that for some $\eps > 0$, every planar graph $G$ satisfies $\rho_3(G) > \eps$.
-Moreover, they conjecture that, in fact, planar graphs are not $2$-flammable but their techniques are too local to show it.
-Therefore, it seems that the question does not make sense for $k \ge2$ (unless the conjecture is false).
+It is conjectured that planar graphs are not $2$-flammable but our existing techniques are too local to show it.
+Therefore, it seems that the Question~1 generalized to $k \ge 2$ does not make sense (unless the conjecture is false).

 The second question was asked in~\cite{FWW}.